hotrodman106/XMR-Stak-Hashrate-Viewer/README.md

 In the total hashrate window, the total hashrate across **ALL** miners will be displayed.
 This value is updated at every refresh interval.

 ### Monero Price Window
 In the monero price window, the current market value of monero is displayed.
-This value is updated every refresh interval unless your refresh interval is one second.
-In that case, the value is updated every two seconds instead.
-This data is obtained using the Nanopool Monero API (https://xmr.nanopool.org/api).
+This value is updated every refresh interval.
+In that case,This data is obtained using the Nanopool Monero API (https://xmr.nanopool.org/api).

 ### Estimated Weekly Revenue Window
 In the estimated weekly revenue window, the estimated weekly revenue is displayed as calculated using the **TOTAL** hashrate and the **NANOPOOL POOL VALUES**.
-This value is updated every refresh interval unless your refresh interval is one second.
-In that case, the value is updated every two seconds instead.
+This value is updated every refresh interval.
 This data is obtained using the Nanopool Monero API (https://xmr.nanopool.org/api).

 ## Program Screenshots
 ![GUI1](https://raw.githubusercontent.com/hotrodman106/XMR-Stak-Hashrate-Viewer/master/XMRStakData/Docs/MainScreen.png)